pyxem/kikuchipy/CONTRIBUTING.rst

     to start contributing is to create a GitHub account and explain what you want to do `in an issue <https://github.com/pyxem/kikuchipy/issues/new>`__.

+    That said, our contributing workflow is typical for Python projects, so reading this guide can make contributing to similar projects in the future much smoother!

 This project follows the `all-contributors
 <https://github.com/all-contributors/all-contributors>`__ specification.